Welcome to the second part of Croatia for children in 2020 series!

 You must definitely visit National Park Brijuni.
 It is a group of 14 small islands, located very close to Pula and famous for the dinosaur footprints discovered here.
 The park is also a holiday resort with several hotels available and regular ferry connections.

 The children will be fascinated by the dinosaur stuff at Brijuni, but toddlers and kids may not appreciate it as much as older children and teenagers.
 Don’t worry though.
 You can visit a whole amusement park dedicated to dinosaurs, which is a joy to the whole family!
-Dinopark Funtana is the largest theme park in Croatia, so plan a day here.
+Dinopark Funtana (opened 30 May 2020) is the largest theme park in Croatia, so plan a day here.
 It is very close to Poreč and features a train ride, dino shows and much more.

 Istria has the most developed tennis tradition in Croatia.
 With the Croatia Open tournament taking place annually in Umag, the whole region has built a great tennis environment for both children and adults.
 Umag Tennis Academy offers Tennis Fun and Intensive programs for kids and if your kid happens to play tennis, why not choosing Umag for your holiday.